Mixed-dimensional modeling of vascular tissues with reduced Lagrange multipliers: Reduced Lagrange multiplier formulation

-\begin{theorem}[Well-posedness of the reduced problem] Let assume that the assumptions \ref{ass:V} and \ref{ass:Phi} are satisfied.
-Then, the operator $R B: \spaceV \mapsto (\spaceW')^N$ satisfies the inf-sup condition, i.e., there exists a positive real number $\beta_R>0$ such that
+The previous results ensures the well-posedness of the reduced formulation. \begin{theorem}[Well-posedness of the reduced problem] Let assume that the assumptions \ref{ass:V} are satisfied, and let $N \geq 2$ be given.
+Then, the operator $R B: \spaceV \mapsto \spaceWLagr$ satisfies the inf-sup condition, i.e., there exists a positive real number $\beta_R>0$ such that

 \end{theorem}